 One method of RPE lets you rate your exertion on a scale that runs from 0 to 10.
 For the general population, American Council on Exercise recommends working between a level of 3 and 5.
 Of course, the toughest part with this intensity check is translating how you are feeling into a number on the scale.
 Lying in bed, for example, which obviously uses little exertion, would rate a 0.
 If you run at full speed to catch a bus that is pulling away from the curb, by the time you catch the bus, you may rate yourself a 10.

 Another RPE scale, the Borg scale, is a 14-point scale that rates exertion from 6 points (no exertion) to 20 points (maximum exertion).
 The Borg scale differs in that it may give you a fair estimate of your heart rate during physical activity.
 All you have to do is take your estimated RPE and multiply it by 10.
 For example, if you think your activity merits a 12, then multiply by 10, and your heart beats per minute would be 120.

 Keep in mind these scales are for your own level of exertion, not how you compare to others.

 Perhaps the most popular method of measuring intensity is THR.
 THR is the number of heartbeats per minute at which your heart should be beating during aerobic exercise.
 It is a rate that varies with the individual.

 Many experts recommend that people in good health work between 50% and 85% of their maximal heart rate—the highest heart rate you can achieve.
-If you are taking medicine, your range may be lower.
+If you are taking medication, your range may be lower.
 Talk with your doctor to find out your recommended heart rates.